About the project

 This project was initiated by Michael Loebenstein and Siegfried Mattl, the late director of the Ludwig Boltzmann Institute for History and Society, Vienna.
 The latter was also the applicant and project leader until his death in April 2015.
 The research team included Nico de Klerk, Kristin Kopp, Joachim Schätz and Katalin Teller, with Nico de Klerk taking over as project leader.
 Ingo Zechner, the new director of the Ludwig Boltzmann Institute for History and Society, accompanied the research team as an advisor and financial controller.
 Jeannine Baker, Iris Fraueneder, Katrin Pilz and Lydia Nsiah provided research assistance.
 Christiana Perschon, Jacob Benfell and Christopher Taylor provided support for the creation of the website.

-The project was conducted at the Ludwig Boltzmann Institute for History and Society in cooperation with the Austrian Film Museum, Vienna, and funded by FWF - Austrian Science Fund (P 27244-G23).
+The project was conducted at Ludwig Boltzmann Institute for History and Society (since March 2019: Ludwig Boltzmann Institute for Digital History) in cooperation with Austrian Film Museum, Vienna, and funded by FWF - Austrian Science Fund (P 27244-G23).

 - About Colin Ross

 - Film materials at the Austrian Film Museum